Microsoft Advertising rolling out experiments A/B testing tool globally

 You will see a new tab in your Microsoft Advertising account soon if you don’t already.
 Experiments

-What we should care?
+Why we care.
 Similar to drafts & experiments in Google Ads, experiments in Microsoft Advertising allows you to set up a duplicate of your campaign and run a test on a segment of its traffic.
 “This way, you can run a true A/B test within a campaign to determine whether a particular update will work well for you and your business,” wrote Subha Hari, senior program manager

 Performics was among the agencies that participated in the experiments pilot.
 The agency used it to test the maximum clicks bidding strategy.
 Brian Hogue, media director at Performics told Microsoft Advertising that the feature was easy to set up, execute and implement results.